StefanWin/file-utils/README.md

 - `flatten` moves all images or videos from subdirectories to a new directory (experimental, only supports `depth=1`)
 - `batch-download` download files from a textfile of urls asynchronously.
 - `download` downloads all urls given via cli args.
+- `filter-images-ar` filters images based on their aspect ratio

 ### Compiling
 Requires `go 1.16`.